-It is possible to use Wix almost as well as Squarespace for what it does best—building within a template to create a beautiful website.
-But it is not possible to use Squarespace for what Wix does best—completely customizing a website from a blank canvas.
+It is possible to use Wix almost as well as Squarespace for what it does best – building within a template to create a beautiful website.
+But it is not possible to use Squarespace for what Wix does best – completely customizing a website from a 100% blank canvas.

 With that being said, there is nothing wrong with using Squarespace.
-If your goal is to create a website that looks professional and aesthetically pleasing in under a day, then Squarespace is my choice.
+If your goal is to create a website that looks professional and aesthetically pleasing in under a day, then Squarespace is my choice, barely edging out Wix.

-Before jumping into which hosting service is better using only this difference between them, it’s important to talk about what they have in common.
+Before jumping into the finer details of what makes them different, it’s important to talk about what they have in common.

 Similarities Between Wix and Squarespace

 Both Wix and Squarespace are amazing website builders.
-The point of website builders are to allow someone to build a website quickly by taking out the need for any experience in website development.
+The point of website builders are to allow someone to build a website quickly by completely removing the need to know how to code.

-Usually website builders, and in this case both Wix and Squarespace, handle every aspect of owning a website.
-This usually comes at more of a cost as they handle the hosting, domain purchasing, design interface, e-mail addresses, integrations, privacy, and anything else that’s important when it comes to owning a website.
+Most good website builders, including both Wix and Squarespace, handle every aspect of owning a website.
+This usually comes at more of a cost — as they remove the need for web hosting services, buying a domain name from a domain registrar, design interface, e-mail addresses, integrations, privacy, and everything else under the sun.

 Wix and Squarespace are as direct of competitors as two companies can be as they serve the same demographic.
 If you need or want a website and don’t want to figure out the nitty-gritty behind website development then you’re looking to either of these companies.
 They both allow you to build a beautiful website with minimal effort.

 |Best Customer Support|

 I won’t get into all of the dirty details yet, but right of the bat, you should use Wix if you have a bit more patience to take the time to master the functionality of Wix and if you still want the seamless drag-and-drop interface.
 Once Wix is mastered, it is a powerful tool that will allow you to turn a blank canvas into a work of art.